seanmcquaid/DekTech/README.md

 * Refactoring UI to be made with reusable components/ Reorganizing
 * State refactoring / reconceptualizing
 * MVC Architecture with middleware
+* Protected Routing

 ## MVP
 * User should be able to create an account - Done
-* User should be able to search for cards using various conditions (Mana color, Converted Mana Cost, Power, etc)
+* User should be able to search for cards using various conditions (Mana color, Converted Mana Cost, Power, etc) - Done
 * User should be able to create a deck of 100 cards - Done